BEng Hons Mechanical Engineering

 Mathematical Modelling & Analysis

-This class develops a general approach to the solution of engineering problems and involves mathematical modelling, numerical methods and the application of computer software.
-A wide range of engineering topics is presented and includes problems in structures, dynamics, fluids and heat transfer to emphasise the general applicability of the solution processes with practical application using Mathcad.
+This module aims to develop the general approach to the solution of engineering problems and involves mathematical modelling, numerical methods and the application of computer software.
+A wide range of engineering topics is presented and includes problems in structures, dynamics, fluids and heat transfer to emphasise the general applicability of the solution processes.
+The integration of mathematical techniques and the use of the computer as an essential tool in the modelling, simulation and solution of problems in engineering is an important objective of the module.

 Materials Engineering & Design

-The class aims to provide basic concepts of material science and engineering for mechanical design and materials selection.
-Topics include: the structure of solids, strength and stiffness of engineering materials, metals and alloys, strengthening mechanisms and heat treatment, ductile and brittle failure, elasticity, plasticity and creep, fracture toughness, linear elastic fracture mechanics and fatigue.
+The module aims to provide basic concepts of material science and engineering for mechanical design and materials selection.
+Topics include: the structure of solids, strength and stiffness of engineering materials, metals and alloys, strengthening mechanisms and heat treatment.
+The module also addresses non-metallic materials (ceramics, polymers and composites) and sustainability and environmental considerations in the selection of materials and the design of engineering systems.

 Mechanical Engineering Design 2

 The study of engineering design continues to develop understanding of the design process and effective design procedures.
 This module aims to cover two aspects of mechanical design.
-Firstly, to develop competency in mechanism design using the PTC Creo software suite including part creation, assembly and drawing creation competencies.
-Secondly, to develop competency in materials selection for engineering design, using the CES Selector software.
+Firstly, to develop competency in mechanism design using the SOLIDWORKS software suite, including part creation, assembly and drawing creation competencies.
+Secondly, to develop competency in materials selection for engineering design, using the Ansys Granta EduPack.
+As part of this module, students undertake the Certified SOLIDWORKS Associate Exam (CSWA) for an externally recognised qualification.

-During the second year of the course students take at least 20 credits (out of a total of 120 credits) of elective classes from topics in modern languages, engineering, science, business, bioengineering and others (depending on timetable availability).
+During the second year of the programme, students take 10 credits (out of a total of 120 credits) of elective modules from topics in modern languages, engineering, science, business, bioengineering and others (depending on timetable availability).

 Structural Mechanics

-This class is a continuation of the structures element of class 16232.
+This module is a continuation of the structures element of the second year module.
 Topics include: two-dimensional stress and strain; multi-axial elastic constitutive relations and yield criteria; general equations of elasticity leading to classic solutions for thick and thin cylindrical structures; further analysis of beams; energy methods of analysis; instability and buckling.

 Dynamics & Control

-The first part of this class is a continuation of the dynamics element of class 16232 including principles of the kinematics of rigid bodies; equations of plane motion; angular momentum; vibration of mechanical systems with laboratory practice and demonstrations.
-The second part aims to introduce control theory and the modelling of linearized physical systems and design of feedback control systems.
+The first part of this module is a continuation of the dynamics element of the second year module, including principles of the kinematics of rigid bodies; equations of plane motion; angular momentum; vibration of mechanical systems with laboratory practice and demonstrations.
+The second part aims to introduce control theory and the modelling of linearised physical systems and design of feedback control systems.

 Heat & Flow 3

-This class aims to provide students with experience in applying engineering science principles in a design context.
-An aim is to have students experience the application of knowledge, gained primarily from previous classes, to the initial stages of the design process including product design specification, concept generation and selection, and performance analysis of a candidate design solution.
+This module aims to provide students with experience in applying engineering science principles in a design context.
+It is the aim of this module to have students experience the application of knowledge, gained primarily from previous study in mechanical and/or aero-mechanical engineering, to the initial stages of the design process including, design specification from interpretation of a design brief, concept generation and selection, performance analysis and decision support in the selection of a candidate design solution.

 Case Studies in Engineering